FikriAminuddin/car-rental-project/README.md

 # Car Rental Landing Page

-Landing page for the Converse store built using React, Vite, JavaScript and Tailwind CSS.
+Landing page for the Car Rental built using React, Vite, JavaScript and Tailwind CSS.

 ## Live Demo